-In the second half of 2022, I responded to a call for an artist residency in the far north of Sweden.
+In the second half of 2022, I responded to a call for an artist residency at iMKonsthall, in the far north of Sweden.
 My proposal, a kind of sound walk, or audio-play, with individual components of the story triggered by the listener walking through geofenced areas in an outside space, perhaps a small forest, was to be a kind of murder mystery.
 The audio would be listened to through bone-conducting headphones, allowing for the impression that ghosts, the murdered, were speaking to the audience, the story through those narrations slowly unfolding.

 The idea was appreciated, but the proposal needed to be implemented within the space of a converted shipping container, which was to travel Sweden, and perhaps the Nordic countries.